Overview of Permanent Residence Options

 EB-2: Advanced Degree Holder

 The job must require a minimum of an advanced degree and the employee must possess such a degree or its equivalent (a baccalaureate degree plus 5 years progressive work experience in the field may be substituted).
-NOTE: This type of petition must be processed through Global Support Services and the department must agree to pay all fees required including recruitment.
+NOTE: This type of petition must be processed through OIS and the department must agree to pay all fees required, including recruitment costs.

 The employee/candidate must have/have accepted a permanent full-time position which requires an advanced degree.
-Labor certification demonstrating that there is no able, willing and qualified US worker for the position is required.
+Labor certification demonstrating that there is no able, willing and qualified US worker for the position is required and is the first step in this process.

 EB-2: National Interest Waiver